Kaci-Cryptology/file-folder-encryption/README.md

 ## Overview

-This program allows you to encrypt and decrypt files and folders using a 256-bit encryption key.
-It can be used to secure important communications via email or any other means of communication.
+This program enables you to encrypt and decrypt files and folders using a 256-bit encryption key.
+It's designed to ensure secure data transfer, allowing for confidential communication via email or any other channel.

 ## Features